michalmatuszczak/activate/docs/play framework.md

     })
 ```
 ## CREATEENTITY ##
-To create an entity instance with the form values use the “createEntity” method:
+To create an entity instance with the form values use the “**createEntity**” method:

 ``` scala
 computerForm.bindFromRequest.fold(